dragosroua/CellKit/Documentation/Examples/BasicUsage.md

 # Basic Usage Examples

-This guide provides practical examples of using CellKit in common scenarios.
+This guide provides practical examples of using MetaCellKit in common scenarios.

 ## Simple Task List